Lead Generation for SaaS Companies: 5 Strategies

 LTV:CAC Ratio.
 Lifetime value divided by customer acquisition cost.
 A ratio of 3:1 is the commonly cited benchmark for healthy SaaS unit economics.
 Below 3:1 and you are spending too much to acquire.
 Above 5:1 and you are likely under-investing in growth and leaving market share on the table.
 The ROI of interactive content analysis breaks down how different lead gen channels affect this ratio.

 The compounding nature of inbound lead generation is what makes it so powerful for SaaS.
-A calculator or benchmark tool published today generates leads next month, next quarter, and next year — with zero incremental spend.
+A calculator or benchmark tool published today generates leads next month, next quarter, and next year, with zero incremental spend.
 Paid acquisition generates leads only while you are paying.
 Both have a role, but the proportional investment should favor channels that compound.
-For SaaS companies still early in building their inbound engine, the CalcStack SaaS ROI Calculator is a good starting point for modelling the long-term impact.
+For SaaS companies still early in building their inbound engine, the CalcStack SaaS ROI Calculator is a good starting point for modeling the long-term impact.

 Key takeaways